Bejswarup/Algo_Trading/README.md

 5. **Execute the Trade**: The system will execute the chosen option trade based on your inputs and continuously manage the trade according to your specified stop loss and target parameters.

+6. **Let's walk through an example of how trailing stop loss works in your Algo Trading system using the parameters you provided**:

+Suppose you decide to Sell a NIFTY23SEP19700CE option for 50 rupees.
+You set a Stop Loss (sl) of 5 rupees and a Target of 0 (indicating you want to trail the stop loss).

+Here's how the trailing stop loss would work:

+1. Initial Setup:
+   - You sell the NIFTY23SEP19700CE option for 50 rupees.
+   - Your initial stop loss is set at 5 rupees.
+   - Your initial target is set to 0 (indicating trailing stop loss).

+2. Price Movements:
+   - If the Last Traded Price (LTP) increases to 55 rupees, your exit price remains at 55 rupees, and you book a loss (since your stop loss is 5 rupees below the entry price).

+   - If the LTP decreases to 45 rupees, your exit price is adjusted to 50 rupees (the original entry price), and you still book a loss.

+   - If the LTP decreases further to 40 rupees, your exit price is adjusted to 45 rupees.
+At this point, if the price increases to 45 rupees, you break even (exit at the entry price).

+   - If the LTP decreases to 35 rupees, your exit price is adjusted to 40 rupees, and so on.
+The stop loss is constantly adjusted as the LTP moves in your favor.

+3. Trailing Stop Loss Activation:
+   - As long as the LTP keeps decreasing and your exit price is adjusted downwards, the trailing stop loss remains in effect.

+4. Profit Booking:
+   - If the LTP increases and hits your exit price, you exit the trade.
+For example, if the LTP reaches 55 rupees, you book a loss of 5 rupees.

+The key idea is that the trailing stop loss adapts to market conditions.
+It moves in your favor as the price increases but remains static when the price decreases, allowing you to potentially capture more profit while protecting yourself from significant losses.

+Remember that trailing stop loss can be a useful strategy, but it doesn't guarantee profits, and it's essential to carefully consider your risk tolerance and overall trading plan.

 ## Why Algo Trading?

 The Algo Trading system is designed to help traders avoid impulsive decisions driven by emotions like greed and fear.
 By following a structured approach, it aims to improve trading discipline and potentially enhance trading results.